mnabialek/docker/readme.md

 You can connect to database server using `root` as user, `pass` as password (by default) docker IP and database port you gave using `dcc` command.

 To connect database from PHP application you can use `db` as host, `3306` as port, `root` as username and `pass` as password (by default).

+# PHP configuration

+By default there are a few PHP extensions installed.
+You can add more in `docker/definitions/php-7.0-fpm/Dockerfile`.
+Be aware to use them in the project, you need to add more PHP configuration files into `templates/php7-nginx-mysql57/php/config/conf.d` directory.
+By default only `pdo_mysql` and `xdebug` are turned on however some additional extensions (for example `soap` are already included in build.

 # Licence